 Pruning to Remove Damaged Leaves

 Pruning allows you to remove leaves damaged by pests, diseases, direct sun, cold temperatures, or other issues.
-You can also look to cut back drooping, past-prime, or yellowing leaves.
+If your snake plant appears to be falling over, you can also look to cut back drooping, past-prime, or yellowing leaves.
 To do so, follow these steps.

 - Inspect your snake plant for signs of damage.
 If all of your plant’s leaves are damaged, pruning isn’t the best option.
 However, if only a few leaves are damaged, pruning can improve your plant’s overall health.